Image 1 of 19

 Flower Description

-white, cream, pink, red, purpleFoliage Description
+White, cream, pink, red, purpleFoliage Description

-dark green, bronze-tinted when emergingGrowing Conditions
+Dark green, bronze-tinted when emerging, fern-likeGrowing Conditions

 Sun Requirements

-Requires 2-4 hours of direct sunlight daily
+Requires 2-6 hours of direct sunlight daily

 • Full Sun: 6+ hours of direct sunlight